novalis78/btc-mars-bridge/README.md

-# Bitcoin-MarsCoin Atomic Swap Platform
+# Bitcoin-Marscoin Atomic Swap Platform

-A trustless, decentralized platform that enables users to swap Bitcoin for MarsCoin using atomic swaps with Hashed Timelock Contracts (HTLCs).
+A trustless, decentralized platform that enables users to swap Bitcoin for Marscoin using atomic swaps with Hashed Timelock Contracts (HTLCs).

 ## Project Description

-This project provides a secure mechanism for atomic swaps between Bitcoin and MarsCoin blockchains.
+This project provides a secure mechanism for atomic swaps between Bitcoin and Marscoin blockchains.
 The platform ensures security through cryptographic mechanisms that guarantee either both transactions complete successfully or both are refunded, without requiring trust in a centralized entity.

-The primary use case is for service providers who own MarsCoin to facilitate exchanges with customers who want to trade their Bitcoin for MarsCoin, though it supports swaps in both directions.
+The primary use case is for service providers who own Marscoin to facilitate exchanges with customers who want to trade their Bitcoin for Marscoin, though it supports swaps in both directions.

 ## How It Works